Project

 Colorado’s Power Pathway

-Colorado’s Power Pathway is a $1.7 to $2 billion investment to improve the state’s electric grid and enable future renewable energy development around the state.
+Colorado’s Power Pathway is a $1.7 billion investment to improve the state’s electric grid and enable future renewable energy development around the state.
 Colorado’s Power Pathway will increase electric reliability, boost the regional economy and create jobs during construction.

 • First segments in-service by 2025, with other segments complete in 2026 and 2027